pradipta21/Policies/easyListPrivacyPolicy.md

 ## 3. Permissions
 The app may request permissions for basic functionalities such as accessing storage or notifications, but these are strictly for managing lists and reminders on your device.

-## 4. Third-Party Services
-Easy List does not use any third-party services or integrations that collect personal data or track user activity.

-## 5. Security
+## 4. Security
 As all data is stored on your device, we encourage you to maintain the security of your device through passwords or other security measures.

-## 6. Changes to the Privacy Policy
+## 5. Changes to the Privacy Policy
 If we update this privacy policy in the future, we will notify users within the app and update the policy accordingly.

 By using Easy List, you consent to the terms of this privacy policy.
-If you have any questions or concerns about your privacy, please feel free to contact us at [insert contact email].
+If you have any questions or concerns about your privacy, please feel free to contact us at easylistrepo@gamil.com.

-_Last updated: [Date]_
+_Last updated: 18-Nov-2024